RaymondHuang210129/SP-LEDStrip/README.md

 I'm developing this project for the LED light strips in my bedroom.

+This project has three parts: a framework library, an Android App to manual set the color or switch the lightstrip between modes, and a realtime audio computing script that sensing the drum tempo of the music.

+### Framework Library

 This Framework allows me to manage the hardware, create animations and make expansion more easily.
 The ultimate purpose is to make this system become easy deployable and help me to decorate other place in my house sooner or later.

 The core library that I use, rpi_ws281x, allows the Raspberry Pi to controll up to two independent light strips.
 Based on this library, I further developed some add-on API for following occasion: